YukiyamaShizuka/SPONSOR/Dreaming_X86_Hardware_Sponsorship_Request.md

 ---

-## 4️⃣ NVIDIA AI Compute Node
+## 4️⃣ NVIDIA AI Compute Nodes

-- **Model:** NVIDIA DGX B200
+- **Model:** 2× NVIDIA DGX B200 (or preferably GB200 NVL72 / GB300 NVL72 for extreme-scale experiments)
-- **System Memory:** 4TB DDR5 ECC RAM
+- **System Memory (each):** 4TB DDR5 ECC RAM
-- **Integration:** The DGX B200 is linked to one of the AI Server Platforms for centralized control, orchestration, and semantic processing.
+- **Integration:** The Dreaming architecture assigns a one-to-one pairing: each AI Server Platform is directly linked to its own dedicated DGX B200 unit, enabling isolated high-density tensor compute execution for semantic translation, model training, and extreme-scale validation — all while maintaining strict separation of control and execution layers.

 #### DGX Utilization Note:
 > **The DGX B200 node is primarily allocated for semantic-symbolic translation training between SapClarify semantic path structures and AI-generated language models.
 It will serve as a high-density compute module for recursive mapping experiments, model path convergence testing, and large-scale bidirectional alignment between deterministic system logic and generative AI representations.**